 My research is regarding war-driven mammal declines in Africa, and the community and ecosystem level effects of these declines.
 I do field work in Mozambique's Gorongosa National Park, and employ GIS, remote sensing, and meta-analysis.

 Previously, I worked on amphibian disease and conservation in Australia, wetland and grassland restoration in Michigan and Florida, and the development of improved tools for monitoring wastewater impacts on shellfisheries in Alabama.

-Check out my CV and see the menus above for more information on my research (Publications), connections to some great places and people (Links), resources for job hunters in ecology and conservation (Ecology job links), and my photography.
+Check out my CV and see the menus above for more information on my research (Publications), connections to some great places and people (Links), and resources I compiled for job hunters in ecology and conservation (Ecology job links).
 Thanks for visiting.